fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/env/pool/bglp.rst

 Module 2 uses a vibratory conveyor, which can be completely switched on and off.
 Lastly, Module 3 utilizes a rotary feeder, that operates between 0 and 1450 rpm.

-In theRL context, we consider the BGLP as a multi-agent system, where each actuator of the system is pointed as an agent or a player.
+In the RL context, we consider the BGLP as a multi-agent system, where each actuator of the system is pointed as an agent or a player.
 The states information for each agent is the fill level of the prior reservoir and the fill level of the next reservoir.

 .. note::